 Since polyethylene floats in water like polypropylene it is not separated in the reclaimers float-sink tank.
 When polyethylene is blended with polypropylene, it negatively affects the impact properties.
 Although very small amounts of PE, such as that contributed by labels, are regularly accepted by PP reclaimers, closures and dispensers comprise a larger weight percentage of the package and therefore a greater negative affect.

 Due to size and thickness, most liners are lost in the recycling process thereby slightly decreasing yield.
 Closures without liners do not experience this loss.

-EVA and TPE float in water and will not be separated in the recycling process.
-However, they are compatible with PP and in fact enhance its properties so they are preferred.
+EVA, PP based TPE float in water and will not be separated in the recycling process.
+However, they are compatible with PP, so when a liner is required, these are preferred.

+Dispensers containing metal require testing to determine the appropriate recyclability category., Most reclaimers have metal detection equipment designed to protect cutting machinery from damage caused by metals.
+Large metal components on a dispenser may be detected by a metal detection unit and in these cases, containers are directed to the metals or waste stream and so are not recycled.
+Metal springs and check balls commonly used in dispensers are typically not large enough to be identified by metal detectors.
 Although metal is easily removed in the float-sink process, metal springs unravel during recycling and entwine themselves in screens designed to separate water from the material thereby ruining the screen.
-This adds significant cost and downtime to the recycling process.
+Metal springs are considered detrimental since they add significant cost and downtime to the recycling process.
 The APR encourages the use of polymer check valves and springs whenever technically possible.
-The body of the spray dispenser or pump should also be the same polymer as the body of the bottle whenever technical possible to increase yield and decrease contamination of the recycled PP.
+The body of the spray dispenser or pump should also be the same polymer as the body of the bottle whenever technically possible to increase yield and decrease contamination of the recycled PP.